caiyih/bakaos/README.md

 This kernel does not based on any existing project, and is developed from scratch.
 With years of OOP experience, this kernel utilized the power of abstraction and encapsulation, resulting a clean and reusable codebase.

+In the future, we are considering adding a **mock implementation of the bare-metal environment** on the host machine.
+This will enable host-based testing for more crates.

+While traditional microkernels improve maintainability by moving code from kernel space to user space, our approach takes a new direction: **we split the code from the kernel into separate components**, but they **still run in kernel space**.
+However, we ensure their **correctness and high quality** through **comprehensive testing on the host machine**, achieving maintainability similar to microkernels while retaining the **performance advantages of a monolithic kernel**.

+For example, one current obstacle to host-based testing is **page frame allocation**.
+But we can simulate page frame allocation on the host machine by using its heap memory allocator, enabling testing for the dependent components.
+In this way, **only the HAL layer and a small part of the core kernel remain unsuitable for direct testing on the host machine**.

 <!-- <p>
     <del>
         The prototype version of whole project is developed within 3 weeks, with over 400 commits and 12k lines of code. (until the 2024 Operating System Kernel Contest(northeastern region) preliminary test submission).